f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab4/lab4.rst

 .. image:: images/successful_full_load.png

-Now that you have viewed, diagnosed and remedied a false positive in a WAF policy, let's continue to the next section of the lab.
+Now that you have viewed, diagnosed and remedied a false positive in a WAF policy, continue to the next section of the lab.